 Does CBD Oil Make You Sleep Better at Night?

 With regular CBD oil use, you may experience effects and sensations related to a more active endocannabinoid system as your body and its functions operate more efficiently.
 These balancing effects may positively impact your sleep habits and quality.

-Many athletes and active folks who regularly take CBD oil have reported back that they feel the supplement has a soothing, calming effect.
+Many athletes and active folks who regularly take CBD oil have reported back that they feel the product has a soothing, calming effect.
 Because they’re more relaxed, they’re eventually able to fall asleep faster.

-Others have said that they don’t particularly feel any type of sensation after taking their CBD oil supplements, but notice that with regular use they experience “improved sleep quality” and “overall better energy” when they wake up in the morning.
+Others have said that they don’t particularly feel any type of sensation after taking their CBD oil servings, but notice that with regular use they experience “improved sleep quality” and “overall better energy” when they wake up in the morning.

 Cannabis and Sleep: CBD Vs. Marijuana

 People often wonder whether CBD helps you sleep better than smoking marijuana.
 The truth is, the two have very different effects on sleep.